The Weimaraner is a bold, cheerful, and energetic breed that is also fiercely loyal and often protective of his owner.

 As great as these dogs sound, they are not for first time owners.

-Couch potatoes?
+Couch potato?
 No need to apply for one of these dogs.

 They have the stamina and energy to spare, which requires the owner to find plenty of time for exercise and mental stimulation.